ge8/docaas-devlab/README.md

 2. With some users, **_create_** and **_get_** a couple of decks.
 You need to type a deck name or number in the text field e.g. "111".

-Note: you might experience slow APIs the first time to hit the API after a new deploy.
+Note: you might experience slow APIs the first time to hit each API after a new deploy.
 This is due to Lambda cold starts <a href="https://github.com/ge8/docaas-devlab#My-deployment-seems-successful-but-now-the-app-is-slow
-" target="_blank">More Info</a>
+" target="_blank">For more info: jump to the "My deployment seems successful but now the app is slow" FAQ</a>

 <img src="https://github.com/ge8/docaas-devlab/raw/master/frontend/src/images/create111.png" width="45%"> <img src="https://github.com/ge8/docaas-devlab/raw/master/frontend/src/images/get111.png" width="44%">